saltyrtc/saltyrtc-meta/Protocol.md

 overflow number and the sequence number (or the combined sequence number) of the nonce section from the original message.

-A receiving client SHALL look up the original client-to-client message by the supplied *id* field and SHALL re-send the message up to two times (three times including the original message), each time after having received a 'send-error' message.
-In case the re-send limit has been reached, the client SHALL trigger an error event.
-If the message could not be found by the supplied *id*, the client SHALL log a warning.
+A receiving client MUST treat this incident as a protocol error towards the client the message was destined at.
+Note that the protocol error SHALL be handled as described in the *Client-to-Client Messages* section.

 The message SHALL be NaCl public-key encrypted by the server's session key pair and the client's permanent key pair.